libts/tslib/README.md

 * `pressure_offset`

-	offset applied to the pressure value
+	offset applied to the pressure value.
+Default: 0
 * `pressure_mul`

-	factor to multiply the pressure value with
+	factor to multiply the pressure value with.
+Default: 1.
 * `pressure_div`

-	value to divide the pressure value by
+	value to divide the pressure value by.
+Default: 1.

 Example: `module linear`